A Killer Mix In 6 Steps

 Now let's glue the mix together!
 Mix bus processing is the part where the song starts to feel complete.
 There are numerous ways to go about this, but here's what my chain looks like:

-- Fabfilter Pro L Limiter.
+Fabfilter Pro L Limiter.
 I use this to get an idea of how the mix is going to hold up in mastering.
-Set the meter to K-12 for Spotify levels, and turn the gain up until your meters are in the recommended range.
+I use the K-12 Standard and push it into the recommended range.

 Once you've added everything in, you'll notice that the original balance you had is not the same.
 Actually, you'll notice that the sound generally shifts as you take each of the above steps.
 So at this one, you're going to re-balance the mix, adjust any required EQ and compression, and adjust the wet/dry of the time-based effects you were using.